Friday, November 30, 2007

 IMPORTANT

 Before sending your laptop to a local or online repair shop, remove all personal files from the hard drive.
 If your laptop does not work at all, but you have another one, you may be able to temporarily switch the hard drive in a good laptop with the drive from the broken one and once you boot the system up, use tools that permanently erase files, such as a free Eraser or CyberShredder (the regular Windows Delete command does not actually erase files).
 Alternatively, you can reformat the hard drive, but doing so will erase all data.
-If you do not have another laptop, you may be able to buy a cheap hard drive enclosure for around $10.
+If you do not have another laptop, you may be able to buy a cheap hard drive enclosure for around $10 [make sure you get it for the right size; most laptops use 2.5" hard drives].
 Don't forget to put the hard drive back.

 You can try selling the broken laptop on Craigslist, eBay, or another online auction; just make sure you clearly explain what is wrong with it (be honest, don't repeat the story of Amir Tofangsazan).
 Another option would be to sell it to a local or online repair shop, such as: